 Back to square one, I turned to Amazon and found a huge choice of options.
-No need to buy a custom-made hourglass.
+There was no need to buy a custom-made hourglass.
 I should have checked that first!
 Amazon has all kinds of options with sand color, running time, and size–and I saved a lot.

 I didn't order the hourglass that the Wicked Witch used, with flying monkeys carved into the wood, although I found that online too.
 I didn’t feel it was appropriate since I’m a good witch who’s in my happy place once again.